awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.Oracle.md

    wget https://download.oracle.com/otn_software/linux/instantclient/219000/oracle-instantclient-sqlplus-21.9.0.0.0-1.el8.x86_64.rpm
    ```

-1. Install the packages by running the `yum` command as follows:
+1. Install the packages by running the `dnf` command as follows:

    ```
-   sudo yum install oracle-instantclient-*.rpm
+   sudo dnf install oracle-instantclient-*.rpm
    ```

 1. Start SQL\*Plus and connect to the Oracle DB instance\.
 For example, enter the following command\.